-As a corpsman, a nurse, and an intern Dr. Karst provided care and support to people with disordered eating, substance use disorders, obsessive disorders, mood disorders, psychotic disorders, serious injuries, terminal illnesses, diseases, mobility problems, and learning disabilities.
-Her treatment approach is a confluence of psychodynamic psychotherapy, mindfulness, and cognitive behavior therapy.
-Dr. Karst believes it is critical to treat the whole person to achieve optimal healing.
+As a corpsman, a nurse, and clinician, Dr. Karst provided care and support to people with severe trauma, disordered eating, substance use disorders, obsessive disorders, mood disorders, psychotic disorders, serious injuries, terminal illnesses, diseases, mobility problems, and learning disabilities.
+Her treatment approach is a confluence of psychodynamic psychotherapy, logotherapy, mindful living, and cognitive behavior therapy.

 Lauritz McCutcheon, PsyD